Bob131/JiyuuBot/README.md

  * `src/jiyuubot`: The JiyuuBot daemon is the go-between for Telepathy DBus services and JiyuuBot clients.
 It handles things like connections, client activation, message relaying, etc.
-   This directory also contains an application called `jiyuubot-launcher`, which handles setting up a new DBus daemon separate from the user's session bus;
+   This directory also contains an application called `jiyuubot-launcher` which handles setting up a new DBus daemon separate from the user's session bus;
-   this allows JiyuuBot to be run without interfering with your chat programs.
+   this allows JiyuuBot to be run without interfering with running chat programs.

  * `src/clients`: This is where a set of JiyuuBot clients live.
 JiyuuBot clients are similar in concept to [Telepathy clients], the difference being that